CPU vs GPU: What's the difference?

 In response to the impending demand for GPU-based compute resources, cloud providers like Civo are stepping up to offer these resources at competitive prices.
 Civo announced the release of high-performance cloud GPUs, specifically tailored for machine learning, scientific computing, and generative AI.
 These GPUs are designed to streamline projects from start to finish with just a few clicks, offering seamless integration into existing infrastructure with zero vendor lock-in.
 This ensures that you can focus on your projects without worrying about compatibility issues.

-If you want to get started with Civo’s cloud GPUs, check out these resources:
+If you want to get started with Civo’s cloud GPUs, check out the following resource:

 Summary